Priyanka-Pitla277/Priyanka-Pitla277/README.md

 ## About Me 🚀

-I'm a passionate **[Your Job Title / Developer Role]** with experience in **[technologies you're proficient in]**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a passionate in coding with experience in backend.
+I love learning new skills.

 - 🌱 Currently learning: **DSA and AI **
 - 🔭 Working on: **freelancing**